cangencer/salesforce-oauth2/README.md

 		The payload should contain the following fields:

 		id 				A URL, representing the authenticated user, which can be used to access the Identity Service.

-		issued_at		The time of token issue, represented as the number of seconds since the Unix epoch (00:00:00 UTC on 1 January 1970).
+		issued_at		The time of token issue, represented as the number of seconds since the Unix epoch
+						(00:00:00 UTC on 1 January 1970).

-		refresh_token	A long-lived token that may be used to obtain a fresh access token on expiry of the access token in this response. instance_url	Identifies the Salesforce instance to which API calls should be sent.
+		refresh_token	A long-lived token that may be used to obtain a fresh access token on expiry of the access token in this response.

+		instance_url	Identifies the Salesforce instance to which API calls should be sent.

 		access_token	The short-lived access token.

-		The additional signature field will be verified automatically and can be ignored.
+		The signature field will be verified automatically and can be ignored.

 		*/
 	});
 });